The Photo Essay - A Recipe for Success

 Likewise I wouldn't call it a powerful character-based portrait, but it is interesting to me from a cultural point of view.

 While it’s all very innocent the V sign in Asia stands for victory.
-It’s true it did previously in western societies, as is evidenced by Prime Minister Winston Churchill’s used of the V sign during WWII.
+It’s true it did previously in western societies, as is evidenced by Prime Minister Winston Churchill’s use of the V sign during WWII.

-Constructing A Classic Environmental Portrait
+How To Make A Classic Environmental Portrait

 You, therefore, need to stand close enough to your subject, and have them look directly towards the camera, so that their eyes are clearly visible in the resulting image.